Sponsored Links

 Amongst many other things it can do, it can allow me to use its RAID array as iSCSI targets.

 VirtualBox is also great.
-It can use iSCSI targets as storage devices,
+It can use

 Continue reading VirtualBox and iSCSI / NAS How-To – Linux and Windows